In Fall 2019, St. Lawrence adopted a Family Faith Formation program to empower parents/guardian to pass on the faith.

 No matter how good a program is, classroom catechesis only effective in the context of a faithful community (family, parish, etc.).
 If the one percent of a child’s life has to receive the teaching of the Church, it will be a very difficult for that person to overcome the other ninety-nine.
 When faith formation is limited to just the classroom, its impact may have a small impact on the childs faith life.
 Saddly and sometimes catechesis becomes just another hoop to jump through to get those sacraments checked off.
 It can produces a "faith" that is easily dismissed once all the boxes have been checked.

 Of course this is never the goal of families participating in parish religious education - We want to have a program that empowers and supports the parents/guardians.
+We want with your help, to build communiteis of families.
 To often the parish ends up supplanting the parents/guardians.
 It becomes solely the parish's – not the parent’s - job to catechize the children.

 - "Parents have the first responsibility for the education of their children. . . .
 Parents have the mission of teaching their children to pray and to discover their vocation as children of God."
 [Catechism of the Catholic Church 2223, 2226]

 - "The right and duty of parents to give education is essential... irreplaceable and incapable of being entirely delegated to others."
 [Familiaris Consortio, 36]